 The unrest led to the mayor of St. Louis closing all pools in the city and creating a working group to resolve the situation.
 But how could this notion of swimming pools open to everyone be a problem?

-The Roosevelt Park Pool in Ohio was segregated up until the 1960s.
+The Roosevelt Park Pool in Ohio was segregated until the 1960s.

 The white sport

-What happened in St. Louis was nothing new.
-On the contrary, conflicts concerning the management of public pools were commonplace during the first half of the twentieth century.
+What happened in St. Louis was nothing new—conflicts concerning the management of public pools were commonplace during the first half of the twentieth century.

-The United States was economically successful, and New York, Chicago and Los Angeles had by the beginning of the twentieth century turned into global financial centers.
-However, this great wealth didn’t find its way to rural America, in particular not to the South and states such as Missouri, Alabama, Mississippi, Louisiana and Georgia.
+The United States was economically successful, and by the beginning of the twentieth century, New York, Chicago and Los Angeles had turned into global financial centers.
+However, this great wealth didn’t find its way to rural America, in particular, not to the South and states such as Missouri, Alabama, Mississippi, Louisiana and Georgia.

-Blacks were denied the same rights as white Americans and racism was widespread.
-For instance, the Ku Klux Klan had more than four million members in the 1920s.
+Blacks were denied the same rights white Americans had, and racism was widespread.
+The Ku Klux Klan had more than four million members in the 1920s.
 Fifteen percent of all adult men belonged to the Klan, with a considerably higher percentage in the South.
-The Klan’s slogan of “100% American!” doesn’t make any sense considering the fact that almost every member had at least one grandparent born abroad.
+The Klan’s slogan of “100 percent American” doesn’t make any sense, considering the fact that almost every member had at least one grandparent born abroad.

 The public pools represented a problem when it came to the notion of white supremacy.
-In other spheres, such as in the areas of politics and economics, the Klan felt confident, whereas the pools indicated that the physical superiority of the white race was not a given.
+The Klan felt confident in mental spheres such as politics and economics, but black men at the public pools showed that the physical superiority of the white race was not a given.

-In 1910, Jack Johnson, who was the son of Texan slaves, defeated Jim Jefferies and became the first black world heavyweight boxing champion.
-Even if Johnson was to lose his title five years later to a white boxer, Jess Willard, his success had nevertheless been problematic in terms of the notion of white supremacy, even for people in the Klan.
+In 1910, Jack Johnson, the son of Texan slaves, defeated Jim Jefferies and became the first black world heavyweight boxing champion.
+Even if Johnson was to lose his title five years later (to a white boxer, Jess Willard), his success had been a threat to white supremacy, even for people in the Klan.

 Back to the public pools.
-Here, many feared that the sight of black men, all muscular from physical labor, standing next to white insurance salesmen, shopkeepers and barbers would undermine the belief in white supremacy.
+Many feared that the sight of black men, muscular from physical labor, standing next to white insurance salesmen, shopkeepers and barbers would undermine the belief in white supremacy.

-At the beginning of the nineteenth century, approximately 80 percent of the black population in America knew how to swim, whereas the same proportion for white Americans was only 20 percent.
-Many slave plantations were located close to lakes and rivers, and a quick bath in nature with some soap was the only chance for slaves to freshen up after a day of sweaty and dirty work.
+At the beginning of the nineteenth century, approximately 80 percent of the black population in America knew how to swim, versus 20 percent of white Americans.
+Many slave plantations were located close to lakes and rivers, and a quick bath with some soap in nature was the only chance for slaves to freshen up after a day of sweaty and dirty work.

 After the Civil War, white America came to realize that improving people’s ability to swim could reduce the number of drowning accidents.
 As a result, blacks were banned from entering public baths and beaches, and “whites only” signs went up next to public pools.
 Even though illiteracy was widespread, these were words all blacks had been taught to read.